yichifauzi/inventory-tabs/README.md

 The `block_simple` provider uses a blacklist instead of a whitelist, so it generates a lot of false-positive tabs.
 It's enabled by default to help with finding good/bad tabs.

-There's full-pack example of this configuration in [TQuilt Modded](https://github.com/sisby-folk/tinkerers-quilt/blob/1.20_modded/config/inventory_tabs.toml)
+For a full-pack example, check out the config in [Tinkerer's Quilt Modded](https://github.com/sisby-folk/tinkerers-quilt/blob/1.20_modded/config/inventory_tabs.toml).

 ---